 The most commonly purchased EPIC pass is one of their hyperlocal offerings.
 These hyper local offerings provide access to a tight group of resorts that are all clustered close to each other.
 For instance, the Tahoe Local Pass provides access 9 resorts around Lake Tahoe.
 They also have a Tahoe Value Pass that only includes access to 3 resorts (Heavenly, Northstar & Kirkwood).
 These hyper local passes are available for various locations in Colorado as well as the Northeast.

 EPIC also sells season or day passes for each of their owned resorts.
 These passes only work for the individual resort they are purchased for.

 Check out all of EPIC’s passes on their comparison page.

-The Unrestricted EPIC 4-Day Pass is $347 per adult (ages 13+), or $180 per child (ages 5-12).
+The Unrestricted EPIC 4-Day Pass is $443 per adult (ages 13+), or $195 per child (ages 5-12).
 EPIC also has anywhere from 1-7 day passes available.
-They all are around $87 per day, with a higher discount the more days you purchase.
+Adults can expect to pay around $111 per day, with a higher discount the more days you purchase.
+You’ll save about $68 if you opt to ski around the blackouts.
 If you know you’ll be visiting a Vail resort, the Epic day pass is something you need to seriously consider.